nicheware/clj-guidelines/README.md

 **Morphism / ->**

 > Indicates transfer of runtime control from one namespace to another, via a function call or variable reference.
-> * Black indicates this transfer is valid, according to Namespace rules.
+> * Black solid line indicates this transfer is valid, according to Namespace rules.
-> * Red indicates this transfer is prohibited according to Namespace rules.
+> * Red dotted line indicates this transfer is prohibited according to Namespace rules.

 **Example**